The following policies govern law school clinic, clinical alliance and externship registration, participation, grading and credit-hour limitations

 For students entering the law school as first-year students in August 2017 or later:

 - No more than six (6) externship credits earned during the Spring or Summer semesters may count toward graduation;

 - No more than three (3) externship credits earned at a law firm placement may count toward graduation;

 - No more than four (4) externship credits may be earned in a single Externship (Law 599R) or Clinical Alliance (Law 780R) course or experience during a Fall or Winter Semester; provided, however, that students participating in the Washington Semester may earn up to nine (9) externship credits at their Washington Semester externship placement.

-- In addition to the above limitations, no more than twelve (12) credits from Externship (Law 599R) and Clinical Alliance (Law 780R) may count toward graduation; provided, however, that any student entering BYU Law School in August 2017 or August 2018 and participating in a full-time externship outside the state of Utah in a program approved by the law school may count up to three (3) additional credits from that externship toward graduation if those credits would cause the student to otherwise exceed the 12-credit limitation.
+- In addition to the above limitations, no more than twelve (12) credits from Externship (Law 599R) and Clinical Alliance (Law 780R) may count toward graduation; provided, however, that any student entering BYU law school in August 2017 or August 2018 and participating in a full-time externship outside the state of Utah in a program approved by the law school credits would cause the student to exceed the 12-credit limitation may count up to three (3) additional credits from that externship toward graduation.

 - All Clinical Alliance (Law 780R) and Externship (Law 599R) credits are subject to the 21-hour cumulative credit hour limitation contained in Section VIII.B.

 I. Students may not receive both compensation and credit for any field placement work.
 Stipends for travel expenses, living expenses and other costs associated with the field placement work are permitted.